-In the previous section, we proposed a method for the design of the logical topology that has objective function of minimizing number of fiber amplifiers.
-This section is devoted to a comparative evaluation of the MLDA, the e-MLDA, and the MALDA.
+In the previous section, we proposed a method for the design of the logical topology that has the objective function of minimizing the number of fiber amplifiers.
+This section is devoted to a comparative evaluation of MLDA, e-MLDA, and MALDA.
 We introduce the following notations to represent the logical topologies designed by each algorithm.

-$LT{MLDA}$ : A logical topology designed by the MLDA $LT{e-MLDA}$ : A logical topology designed by the e-MLDA $LT{MALDA}$ : A logical topology designed by the MALDA
+$LT{MLDA}$ : Logical topology designed by MLDA $LT{e-MLDA}$ : Logical topology designed by e-MLDA $LT{MALDA}$ : Logical topology designed by MALDA